“I think Reading Force is a great idea – a brilliant way of uniting families and sharing the joys of reading.”

 Anthony Browne, former Children’s Laureate

-General Sir Nicholas Carter KCB CBE DSO ADC, Chief of the Defence Staff, supports Reading Force
+General Sir Nicholas Carter KCB CBE DSO ADC, former Chief of the Defence Staff, supports Reading Force

 “Reading Force is an excellent scheme and I am very happy to lend my support.